-- c) State whether the following statements are 'TRUE' or 'FALSE' with justification for your answer. - i) The Consumer Service Audit critically examines the outstanding payment of consumers. - ii) The Companies Amendment Act, 2000 had introduced a new section 192A regarding Constitution of Audit Committees. - iii) 'Position Analysis' is one of the techniques used by the Management Auditor for evaluation of corporate image. - iv) Operational Audit is termed as Micro Level Management Audit. - v) The Statutory Auditor (which term includes Cost Auditor) can only be an invitee and not a member of the Audit Committee. - d) Fill in the blanks in the following sentences by using appropriate word(s)/phrase(s): [5] - i) .....is needed to create corporate culture of transparency. - ii) Management Audit requires .....approach. - iii) .....in banks traditionally implies transaction audit. - iv) Activity based costing is the extended application of ......to activity centres.
+- 5. - c) State whether the following statements are 'TRUE' or 'FALSE' with justification for your answer.
+[5] - The Consumer Service Audit critically examines the outstanding payment of consumers. - ii) The Companies Act, 2013 had introduced section 277 regarding Constitution of Audit Committees. - iii) 'Position Analysis' is one of the techniques used by the Management Auditor for evaluation of corporate image. - iv) Operational Audit is termed as Micro Level Management Audit.

+v) The Statutory Auditor (which term includes Cost Auditor) can only be an invitee for their comments and not a member of the Audit Committee.

+d) Fill in the blanks in the following sentences by using appropriate word(s)/phrase(s): [5] ---- --- ----- a)
-- v) The .....is the highest body of the structure of the WTO.

-- e) What do the following abbreviations stand for?
+- i)is needed to create corporate culture of transparency. - ii) Management Audit requiresapproach. - iii)in banks traditionally implies transaction audit. - iv) Activity based costing is the extended application ofto activity centres. - v) Theis the highest body of the structure of the WTO. - e) What do the following abbreviations stand for?

 - i) OECD

 - ii) IAASB

 - iii) TPRB

 - iv) TRIPS